sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-detail-page/cp-mobile-dev-kit-detail-page.md

 >_Are you wondering how exactly MDK knew that clicking on a record in  list page would display respective record in detail page?_

->The MDK sets the current object to the selected record when running the on press action on the list.
-The detail page then just needs to reference the correct properties assuming they are part of the object from the list page.
+>MDK automatically paases a default binding object to the next page.
+When navigating from a list page, the selected item is passed as the binding object.
 You can look at [documentation](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/getting-started/mdk/development/action-binding-and-result.html#auto-set-action-binding) for more details.

 ---